Package insert / product label

 Kidney, Liver, and Heart Transplant

-Cyclosporine, the active ingredient of Cyclosporine Capsules USP MODIFIED, can cause nephrotoxicity and hepatotoxicity when used in high doses.
 It is not unusual for serum creatinine and BUN levels to be elevated during cyclosporine therapy.
 These elevations in renal transplant patients do not necessarily indicate rejection, and each patient must be fully evaluated before dosage adjustment is initiated.

 More overt nephrotoxicity was seen early after transplantation and was characterized by a rapidly rising BUN and creatinine.
-Since these events are similar to renal rejection episodes, care must be taken to differentiate between them.
-This form of nephrotoxicity is usually responsive to cyclosporine dosage reduction.
+Since these events are similar to rejection episodes, care must be taken to differentiate between them.
+This form of nephrotoxicity is usually responsive to cyclosporine capsules dosage reduction.

-Although specific diagnostic criteria which reliably differentiate renal graft rejection from drug toxicity have not been found, a number of parameters have been significantly associated with one or the other.
+Although specific diagnostic criteria which reliably differentiate renal graft rejection from drug toxicity have not been found, a number of parameters have been significantly associated to one or the other.
 It should be noted however, that up to 20% of patients may have simultaneous nephrotoxicity and rejection.

-|History||Donor > 50 years old or hypotensive||Anti-donor immune response Retransplant patient|
+|History||Donor > 50 years old or hypotensive||Antidonor immune response|

-|Prolonged kidney preservation|
+|Prolonged kidney preservation||Retransplant patient|

 |Prolonged anastomosis time|